-Join Chris Mattia for an in-depth discussion in this video Sharing with Google Drive, part of Blended Learning Fundamentals.
+Join Chris Mattia for an in-depth discussion in this video Sharing with Google Drive, part of Teaching Techniques: Blended Learning.

 - To use Google Apps you'll need a Gmail account.…If your school uses Google Apps for education,…there's a good chance that your campus email account…is already set up.…If not, you and your students will need to create…an account by going to google.com…and signing up for a free acount.…After creating your account…sign in and look for the Apps link…located in the upper right.…Then, select Drive.…Drive is a place for you to store,…create and share documents.…

 For my courses I like to create a new folder…dedicated to each class by clicking on New…and selecting folder.…Name this folder with the course name,…such as ENV432, and then click create.…You can add existing files by clicking My Drive…and selecting Upload.…Then select the file you want to upload,…such as a PDF of your course syllabus.…Keep your Drive organized…by dragging your documents into folders.…

 You can also drag and drop files and folders into your…Drive to quickly load many documents at once.…This unit 01 folder contains resources…I want the students to review.…

 - Understanding blended learning